LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 It is possible to directly access, or :dfn:`include`, a LassoApp node given its path.
 This can be used to pull in file data within the current LassoApp as well as other LassoApps running on the system.
-This technique can be used to assemble a result page based on multiple files working on concert.
+This technique can be used to assemble a result page based on multiple files working together.

 To include a LassoApp file from a lasso file external to the LassoApp, the `lassoapp_include` method is used.
 This method accepts one string parameter,